 Student Services

 Union Building.
 This campus is one of the few medical centers in the country that has its own Union Building.
-The Union Building provides a variety of activities and services for students, faculty, and staff and for visitors and guests of the University.
+The Union Building provides a variety of activities and services for students, faculty, staff, and guests of the University.